California prosecutors say Uber's background checks missed convicts

 The new complaint said registered sex offenders, identity thieves, burglars, a kidnapper and a convicted murderer had passed the firm’s screening process and were driving for the company until they were cited for providing illegal rides.

-San Francisco-based Uber said in a statement its screening system has been as effective, and at times more effective, than a different system used by taxi companies.

-“We continue to work on improving safety for riders and drivers before, during and after the trip,” it said.
+The San Francisco-based Uber could not immediately be reached for comment, but the company said in a statement to the San Francisco Chronicle that safety is a top priority for the firm and that no screening system is flawless.

-The company added that last year it had rejected more than 600 people who had applied to become taxi and livery drivers in Los Angeles, San Diego and San Francisco because they had been convicted of violent and drunken driving crimes.
+Company spokeswoman Nairi Hourdajian told the newspaper that the firm had rejected more than 1,000 people who had applied to become taxi and livery drivers in Los Angeles, San Diego and San Francisco because they had been convicted of violent and drunken driving crimes.

 In the complaint filed in December, prosecutors contended that Uber drivers work at airports without obtaining authorization and have charged an extra $4 fee to passengers traveling there without paying anything to the airport.